goldentroll/learn-react/project-react-c1-props/README.md

 };
 ```

-10. Compose `Gallery` with a `GalleryHeader`, Multiple `GalleryImage`s and `GalleryFooter`.
+12. Compose `Gallery` with a `GalleryHeader`, Multiple `GalleryImage`s and `GalleryFooter`.

-11. `GalleryHeader` show title of the gallery in h1 element.
+13. `GalleryHeader` show title of the gallery in h1 element.
 Send `this.galleryInfo.title` as props to this component.

-12. Use map to convert `this.galleryInfo.images` to `GalleryImage`.
-Send each item of the array as`image` props to `GalleryImage` component.
+14. Use map to convert `this.galleryInfo.images` to `GalleryImage`.
+Send each item of the array as`image` props to `GalleryImage` component and show images there with `img` tag.

-13. `GalleryFooter` show description of the gallery in p element.
+15. `GalleryFooter` show description of the gallery in p element.
 Send `this.galleryInfo.description` as props to this component.

-14. Show number of image as new p element next to above paragraph in `GalleryFooter`.
+16. Show number of image as new p element next to above paragraph in `GalleryFooter`.
 It should be like `This gallery has x images.`

-15. Add `Gallery` to `App` component.
+17. Add `Gallery` to `App` component.

-16. Run `npm start` and Check result in the browser.
+18. Run `npm start` and Check result in the browser.